lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

-No, the fifth of the script disables <kbd>CAPSLOCK</kbd>.
+No, the fifth line of the script disables <kbd>CAPSLOCK</kbd>.
 You can still use it as a hotkey in the in-game UI.

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**

 You will need AHK installed (https://autohotkey.com/).
-Edit D2SpaceModifier.ahk by replacing the word "Space" in the third and fourth line with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names (https://autohotkey.com/docs/KeyList.htm)).
+Edit D2SpaceModifier.ahk by replacing the word "Space" in the third and fourth lines with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names (https://autohotkey.com/docs/KeyList.htm)).
 Place your edited script in your StartUp folder instead of the .exe (or compile a new .exe yourself).
 Restart your computer and finish installation and tweaking as usual.

 **Will this get me banned?**